Old Croton Dam: History

-The gravity dam was constructed with a rubble core and granite ashlar foundation.
+The gravity dam was constructed with a granite ashlar foundation and a rubble core.
 It was 57 ft high and 670 ft long.
-The dam impounded water from the Croton River watershed, forming a reservoir several miles long to the northeast along the path of the Croton River.
-Water flowed to New York City through the Old Croton Aqueduct, which started just upstream of the dam, carrying water down the Croton River valley toward the Hudson River, then roughly following the Hudson south.
+The dam impounded water from the Croton Watershed, forming a reservoir several miles long to the northeast along the path of the Croton River.
+Water flowed to New York City through the Old Croton Aqueduct, which started just upstream of the dam, carrying water down the Croton River valley toward the Hudson River, then roughly following the Hudson River south.

 The dam and aqueduct constituted a major part of the original New York City water supply system.
 The New Croton Aqueduct opened in 1890, augmenting the original system until supply from the Delaware and Catskill aqueducts was sufficient to take it offline in 1955.
 When the New Croton Dam was completed in 1906, the old dam was submerged to a depth of 34 ft.

 The dam site was added to the National Register of Historic Places in 1973.